rpietro/nof1_arXiv/nof1_arxiv.md

 |N-of-1 data compilation| [Use-case driven](http://www.researchgate.net/publication/221465095_A_Proposal_for_a_Unified_Process_for_Ontology_Building_UPON/file/79e4150a24778016df.pdf) [ontology](http://www.w3.org/RDF/) modeling which extends [Cook and Pietrobon, 2007](http://www.ncbi.nlm.nih.gov/pubmed/17847604), connection with R packages|

-## A proposed semantic representation

 ### Use case

-The use case for this N-of-1 educational trial ontology is as follows:
+While at this point reporting guidelines are being used to ensure consistency across interpretation and systematic reviews/meta-analyses, they also constitute a seed toward the future creation of semantic data repositories for N-of-1 trials.
+In such a situation, a use case for this N-of-1 educational trial ontology could be described as follows:

 1. A group of educational trials using an N-of-1 design are published through either a systematic review or by originally compiling the articles from an original search.
 2. Its design and results are encoded using the N-of-1 trial ontology
 3. Based on the encoded data a qualitative table is automatically created comparing the characteristics of each individual N-of-1 trial, so that inclusion and exclusion can be generated.
 4. Based on the previously described inclusion and exclusion criteria The encoded data are imported into a statistical language like [R]() and then functions such as [crossdes](http://cran.r-project.org/web/packages/crossdes/), and a meta-analysis of the quantitative data is automatically generated.
+5. The output from the previous step would then be presented on a Web site through a business intelligence platform.